 The sponsor may lose interest because other things have come along that usurp the priority of this project and so on.

 Unplanned company reorganization or other kinds of business interruptions in the middle of a project can have a big negative impact on the project.

 In the course of such operations, great challenges might arise that can put the project work in risk.

-Business interruptions or reorganizations his could potentially realign the project resources, leaving the company budget empty.
+Business interruptions or reorganizations could potentially realign the project resources, leaving the company budget empty.

 There can be times when stakeholders have unrealistic expectations about the project outcome and the project manager should manage them in order to avoid project failure.

-Project managers could easily overcame this constraint through good project communications and by requiring sign-off of the project charter and scope statement documents.
+Project managers could easily overcome this constraint through good project communications and by requiring sign-off of the project charter and scope statement documents.